Sockerfri/torchwood/cmd/litewitness/README.md

             address of the bastion(s) to reverse proxy through, comma separated, the first online one is selected -listen string
-            address to listen for HTTP requests (default "localhost:7380")
+            address to listen for HTTP requests (default "localhost:7380") -no-listen
+            do not open any listening socket, rely exclusively on bastions

-Only one of `-bastion` or `-listen` must be specified.
-The former will cause litewitness to serve requests through a bastion reverse proxy (see below).
-The latter will listen for HTTP requests on the specified port.
+Only one of `-bastion` or `-listen` must be specified, or `-no-listen` can be used to rely exclusively on per-log bastions configured in the database.
+The `-bastion` flag will cause litewitness to serve requests through a bastion reverse proxy (see below).
+The `-listen` flag will listen for HTTP requests on the specified port.
 (HTTPS needs to be terminated outside of litewitness.)
 The bastion flag is an optionally comma-separated list of bastions to try in order until one connects successfully.
 If the connection drops after establishing, litewitness exits.

 ## witnessctl